 Right now, these are the only options that are shown in the official GitHub: https://github.com/Azure/apiops.

-Once again, according to the documentation, version sets are not a defined variable in the configuration file.
-Thankfully, the example yaml file shown in GitHub is outdated, and all we need to do is add this variable to the configuration file.
+Once again, the documentation does not define groups as a variable in the configuration file.
+Fortunately, the example YAML file on GitHub is outdated.
+To fix this, we only need to add the missing variable to the configuration file.

 groupNames: